<< Go Back up to Region ‘Los Angeles: Downtown’

 Address: 802 South Broadway, Los Angeles, CA 90014

-The Tower Theatre was the first theatre designed by architect S. Charles Lee, who would go on to become one of the most prolific and distinguished theatre architects of his time on the U.S. West Coast.
-Lee’s design for The Tower replaced the 650-seat Garrick Theatre and is notable for fitting a 900-seat auditorium, plus street-level retail stores, onto a lot measuring just 50ft wide and 150ft deep.
+The Tower Theatre was the first theatre designed by architect S. Charles Lee, who would go on to become one of the most prolific theatre architects of his time on the U.S. West Coast.
+Lee’s design was notable for fitting a 900-seat auditorium plus retail units onto a 150x50ft lot.
+In mid-2021 the Tower Theatre opened as an Apple Store after a lengthy refurbishment.

 The exterior is a warm cream terracotta with features such as false ornamental window frames in a complementary beige with small highlights in burnt orange.
 The three-story clock tower was the eye-catching piece of the exterior, clearly intended to differentiate from the other downtown buildings of the time and to ensure the theatre was recognizable from several blocks away.

-The architectural style is is French Baroque Revival with the auditorium styled after the Paris Opera House and including some Renaissance touches such as delicate murals in the ceiling domes.
+The architectural style is French Baroque Revival with the auditorium inspired by the Paris Opera House and including some Renaissance touches such as delicate murals in the ceiling domes.
 The theatre originally housed a 2-manual, 10-rank Wurlitzer organ (Opus 1620) with organ chambers cleverly hidden on either side of the upper section of the proscenium arch.
-The organ was mounted upon a hydraulic lift at the center front of the Stage.
+The organ was mounted upon a hydraulic lift at the center front of the stage.
 The organ was moved to the Los Angeles Theatre for its opening in January 1931.

-A magnificent stained glass window above the theatre’s entrance is dedicated to the art of movie making with, among other items, a roll of film unspooling.
+The lavishly-fashioned lobby was inspired by the Paris Opera House and features imposing marble columns flanking a grand staircase, leading to a mezzanine level with balustraded promenades overlooking the lobby.
+The space also features an elegant central chandelier as well as a magnificent stained glass window above the theatre’s entrance which is dedicated to the art of movie making with, among other items, a roll of film unspooling.

 The theatre is said to be the location of a sneak preview of Warner Bros’ revolutionary part-talkie The Jazz Singer (1927) .
 Several sources say that on 5th October 1927 – the night before the movie’s official premiere at Warners’ Theatre in New York – the movie had a sneak preview at the Tower Theatre in Los Angeles.
 While this sounds entirely credible, especially given the Tower Theatre was wired for both Movietone and Vitaphone sound systems from the outset, no evidence of this fabled industry premiere has been found thus far – and in 1927 much industry gossip was regularly reported in the newspapers.

 The original Vitaphone speaker horn mounted behind the screen was too big to be accommodated within the 7ft (2.1m) deep stage, so a hole was cut in the rear wall to allow the equipment to poke out into the alley behind the theatre, enclosed by a containing box.
-If you look at the outside of the theatre’s rear wall you can still see the patched-up hole.
+Prior to the theatre’s major refurbishment in the late 2010s, if you looked at the outside of the theatre’s rear wall you could still see the patched-up hole.

 The Tower ceased showing movies in 1988.
 The main floor, originally raked, had its seats removed and the floor leveled with a “temporary” structure in anticipation of the space being used for a swap meet, however the plans never came to fruition.
 The stage was re-floored and extended forward in 1991 for filming of the movie The Mambo Kings (1992) .
-The original stage and footlights still survive underneath.
+Prior to the major refurbishment in the late 2010s, the original stage and footlights still survived underneath.

-The theatre has not been in regular use since 1988 although it has been used for occasional special events programming.
-It was a popular filming location for television and movie shoots with highlights including Last Action Hero (1993), Transformers (2007), The Prestige (2006), Coyote Ugly (2000), End Of Days (1999), The Professionals (1977 TV series), and Twin Peaks (2017 TV series).
+The theatre was not in regular use after 1988 excepting for occasional special events programming and filming.
+It was a popular filming location for television and movie shoots with highlights including Last Action Hero (1993) , Transformers (2007) , The Prestige (2006) , Coyote Ugly (2000) , End Of Days (1999) , The Professionals (1977 TV series) , Twin Peaks (2017 TV series) , and Alias (2001 TV series) .

 The Tower is owned by The Broadway Theatre Group who also own the Palace, the Los Angeles, and State theatres, all on Broadway in Downtown Los Angeles.